Runalyze/docs/features.rst

    <a href="_static/features-prognosiscalc.png" class="image-popup"><i class="fa fa-line-chart fa-2x fa-pull-right" aria-hidden="true"></i></a>

 | **Prediction**
-| You can choose your favorite model to predict your upcoming race: CPP by Robert Bock, a simple method by Herbert Steffny, calculations by David Cameron or our VDOT method based on Jack Daniels' formulas.
+| You can choose your favorite model to predict your upcoming race: CPP by Robert Bock, a simple method by Herbert Steffny, calculations by David Cameron or our :doc:`calculations/vdot` method based on Jack Daniels' formulas.
 |

 .. raw:: html